- Film And TV

 On February 19, she made an appearance on the Stay Tuned with Preet podcast, hosted by former U.S. Attorney Preet Bharara.
 There, she said that corporations and law firms that have showed loyalty to Trump will be held accountable if the Democrats return to power.

-The streaming platform is currently locked in a battle against Paramount Skydance, to take control of WBD.
-Despite Trump's promises about not getting involved in the case from earlier this month, his comments regarding Rice and Netflix raised concern about the US president taking over the corporate battle.
+Despite Trump's promises about not getting involved in the case from earlier this month, his comments regarding Rice and Netflix raised concern about the US president taking over the Warner Bros Discovery (WBD) negotiations.

-CEO of Netflix Ted Sarandos shared at last night's Bafta Film Awards that "this is a business deal" and not a political one, adding that Trump "likes to do a lot of things on social media".
+CEO of Netflix Ted Sarandos commented at last night's Bafta Film Awards about Trump getting involved in the battle, saying that: "this is a business deal" and not a political one, adding that Trump "likes to do a lot of things on social media".

 Under the Netflix deal, the streaming company’s film and tv series library would take control of WBD’s assets including Warner Bros, the studio behind franchises including Harry Potter, Superman and Batman, as well as HBO, known for Game of Thrones,The White Lotus and Succession.

-The tie-up between Netflix and Paramount has faced backlash from many politicians and entertainment industry figures such as Mark Ruffalo, who voiced his concerns about both proposals excessively consolidating power with one owner, calling it "the monopolisation".
+The tie-up between Netflix and Paramount has faced backlash from many politicians and entertainment industry figures, including Mark Ruffalo.
+He voiced his concerns about both proposals excessively consolidating power with one owner, referring to the corporate battle as "monopolisation".

 Paramount has been given until the end of today, Monday 23, to table its final offer for WBD, currently competing with Netflix’s $82.7bn (€70.1bn).